ChrisPritchard/Xelmish/README.md

 The 'hello world' of Elmish, this sample should be almost identical (except for the Xelmish view) to other counters in other Elmish-* projects

-> There is also a Windows DX  (Direct X API instead of OpenGL) version of this, to demonstrate cross platform support.

 ### 2. Sub-Model

 An app with two sub components, each containing a counter and a clock.
 Pretty similar to other samples in Elmish projects, but with Xelmish views